apenney/puppetlabs-ssh/README.md

 ##Overview

-This module manages sshd, global ssh client configuration, and user ssh client configuration.
+This module manages OpenSSH's daemon, server configuration, client configuration, and user specific client configuration.

 ##Module Description

 This module manages OpenSSH and the associated configuration with both server and clients.
 It'll also allow you to configure per user configuration.

 ##Setup